-(1) The Superior Court clerk must serve notice of the filing of a notice of appeal on each party's counsel of record-excluding the appellant's-or, if a party is proceeding pro se, on the party.
-When a defendant in a criminal case appeals, the clerk must also serve a copy of the notice of appeal on the defendant, either by personal service or by mail addressed to the defendant.
-The Superior Court clerk must promptly send a copy of the notice of appeal to the Clerk.
+- (1) The Superior Court clerk must serve notice of the filing of a notice of appeal on each party's counsel of record-excluding the appellant's-or, if a party is proceeding pro se, on the party.
+When a defendant in a criminal case appeals, the clerk must also serve a copy of the notice of appeal on the defendant.
+The Superior Court clerk must promptly send a copy of the notice of appeal to the Clerk. - (2) [Reserved] - (3) The Superior Court clerk's failure to serve notice does not affect the validity of the appeal.

-(2) [Reserved]

-(3) The Superior Court clerk's failure to serve notice does not affect the validity of the appeal.
 The clerk must note on the docket the names of the parties served and the date of service.
-Service is sufficient despite the death of a party or the party's counsel.

-(e) Payment of Fees.

-Upon filing a notice of appeal, the appellant must pay the Superior Court clerk all required fees.
+Service is sufficient despite the death of a party or the party's counsel. - (e) Payment of Fees.
+Upon filing a notice of appeal, the appellant must pay all required fees.